damaex17/docker-skyline/README.md

-# Docker Image for Graphite, Statsd & Skyline
+# Docker Image for Skyline

 ## Get Anomaly Detection for time series up and running in minutes